 The XC2 comes partially assembled in the box.
 The vertical and horizontal bars are already attached to the center point of the rack.
 The rack comes with easy to follow instructions and It took approximately 10 minutes to finish the remaining assembly at home.
 The receiver bar needs to be attached to the center point of the rack, the wheel trays slid onto the horizontal bar, and the clamps onto the vertical bar.
 The only tool needed was a Phillips head screwdriver to install two small keeper screws which prevent the wheel trays from sliding completely off the rack.

 The XC2 come partially assembled, and is relatively easy to put together.

 The XC2 offers no included security features.
-As it comes there is no way to lock the bikes to the rack or the rack to the vehicle, and therefore it scored quite low in the rating metric, especially when compared to high scoring racks like the Yakima Holdup and the Kuat Sherpa 2.0.
-Swagman does offer aftermarket locking hitch pins and a locking cable for those looking to add some security to this rack.
+As it comes there is no way to lock the bikes to the rack or the rack to the vehicle, and therefore it scored quite low in this rating metric, especially when compared to high scoring racks like the Yakima Holdup and the Kuat Sherpa 2.0.
+Swagman does offer aftermarket locking hitch pins and a locking cable for those looking to add some security.
 The Chinook is another affordable hitch mount tray rack made by Swagman that comes standard with locking security features.

 Unfortunately, the XC2 has no included security features, but the clamps do hold bikes securely.

 The XC2 is a reasonably durable product.
 It is virtually all metal, except for the plastic knobs on the wheel trays and the rubber coating on the clamp hooks and should hold up to weather and abuse well.
 The rack's carrying capacity is 35 pounds per bike, for a total of 70 pounds, and we could see the rack getting damaged if this weight limit was exceeded.
 Assuming you keep using the XC2 primarily on smoother road surfaces, we expect the hardware and fittings to hold up to several years of use.